syahrilanwar/custom-format-input/CONTRIBUTING.md

-# Contributing to [Custom Format Input Vue]
+# Contributing to Custom Format Input Vue

-Welcome to [Custom Format Input Vue]!
+Welcome to Custom Format Input Vue!
 I'm appreciate your interest in contributing.

 ## How to Contribute